 Why We Love National Medical Assistants Day

 Whether they’re behind the scenes or manning the front desk, medical assistants make offices run smoothly.
-Often overlooked, we spotlight them today and celebrate their roles.
+Often overlooked, we spotlight them today and celebrate their important work.

-B. We get to learn more about this fast-growing career
+We get to learn more about this profession

 When you visit the doctor, with whom do you spend most of your time?
 Whether it's the front desk staff, the individual collecting your bio information, or someone performing blood draws, medical assistants perform a variety of vital roles that are often taken for granted.